George O. Rathbun

 George Oscar Rathbun (October 16, 1802 – January 4, 1870) was an American lawyer and politician who served two terms as a U.S. Representative from New York from 1843 to 1847.

 Biography

 Born in Scipioville, near Auburn, New York, the son of Edward and Anna Fuller Rathbun.
-He attended the Auburn schools, studied law, attained admitted to the bar and commenced practice in Auburn.
+He attended the Auburn schools, studied law, was admitted to the bar and commenced practice in Auburn.
 He married Eliza Treat Gould on October 16, 1823.

 A Democrat, he served as Clerk of the Cayuga County Board of Supervisors and was Auburn's Postmaster from 1837 to 1841.

 Congress

 Rathbun was elected to the Twenty-eighth and Twenty-ninth Congresses, serving from March 4, 1843, to March 3, 1847.

 During his first term, he was Chairman of the Committee on Revolutionary Pensions, and in his second he was Chairman of the Judiciary Committee.

 On April 23, 1844, Rathbun was involved in a physical confrontation on the House floor with former Speaker John White.
 White, a Whig, was delivering a speech in defense of Senator Henry Clay, the Whig nominee for President in that year's presidential election, and objected to a ruling from the Speaker denying him time to conclude his remarks.
 When Rathbun told White to be quiet, White confronted him and their disagreement lead to a fistfight between the two with dozens of their colleagues rushing to break it up.
 During the disturbance, an unknown visitor fired a pistol into the crowd, wounding a police officer.
 Both Rathbun and White subsequently apologized for their actions.